 PHYSICAL TRAINING

 You should be in good physical condition and prepared to participate in daily rigorous physical training.
 This will involve stretching, push-ups, sit-ups, group runs of at least 1 mile, and other conditioning exercises.
-It is important to have properly fitted running shoes.
+It is important to have properly fitted running shoes and we suggest packing two pairs.
 You should acclimate your body by increasing your daily intake of water prior to arriving.
 If you have questions or concerns regarding your physical aptitude for the Summer Seminar activities, please consult your family physician.
 All participants will take the Naval Academy's Candidate Fitness Assessment (CFA) that will be used in the admissions process.
 For more information on the CFA, visit the USNA Admissions website.
 You should practice these exercises prior to your arrival at USNA.

 MEDICAL INFORMATION